volker-baecker/jupyter-workshop-mifobio-2018/README.md

 ## Run a jupyter container

-To run a jupyter notebook, i use a slighly modified version of a dockerfile given by [**ome**](https://github.com/ome/training-notebooks).
+To run a jupyter notebook, i use a slightly modified version of a dockerfile given by [**ome**](https://github.com/ome/training-notebooks).
 To run jupyter notebook simply do:

 ```shell